What to know about Super Tuesday 2024

 This year, 874 of the Republican Party’s 2,429 delegates, about 36 per cent, will be awarded on 5 March, as will 1,439, or around 30 per cent, of Democratic delegates.

-Ahead of the South Carolina and Michigan primaries, Mr Trump currently has 63, Ms Haley 17 and Texas pastor Ryan Binkley zero, while former candidates Ron DeSantis and Vivek Ramaswamy picked up nine and three respectively in Iowa before they dropped out.
+Ahead of the big day, Mr Trump currently has 244, Ms Haley 43 and Texas pastor Ryan Binkley zero, while former candidates Ron DeSantis and Vivek Ramaswamy picked up nine and three respectively in Iowa before they dropped out.

-Mr Trump is therefore off to a good start in his pursuit of the 1,215 he needs to secure the GOP nomination.
+Mr Trump is therefore off to a good start in his pursuit of the 1,215 he needs to secure the Republican nomination.

-In the Democratic race, President Biden has 91 of the 1,968 delegates he needs to be confirmed as the nominee.
-Mr Phillips has zero.
+In the Democratic race, Mr Biden has 206 of the 1,968 delegates he needs to be confirmed as the nominee.
+Mr Phillips and Ms Williamson have zero.

 While Super Tuesday is hugely significant, a strong performance from a candidate does not necessarily translate to a presidential election win the following November: Democrat John Kerry dominated the day’s primaries 20 years ago but ended up losing out to Republican George W Bush nationally.